brentd09/AZ040Labs/PowerShell-Lab-07.md

 1. Create a new script named **E:\\CreateUsers.ps1**.
 1. Import **users.csv** and store the objects in a variable, you will find this file in **e:\\Mod07\\Labfiles**.
 1. Create a **ForEach** loop that processes the data in the variable to create user accounts:
-1. Use Splatting to create each users set of information for use with the New-ADUser command.
+1. Use Splatting to create each user's set of information for use with the New-ADUser command.

   - The Splat Hash Table should include
-    - the users given name
+    - the given name
-    - the users surname
+    - the surname
-    - the users full name
+    - the full name
     - a display name (that will be the same format as the full name)
     - the users samAccountName (this is the userID)
     - the user principal name for the new user.
 This should be in the format **UserID@adatum.com**.